ftvision/AI_nanodegree/finished_project/isolation_game/heuristic_analysis.md

 My evaluation functions look forward the next `k` steps, and calculate the number of possible destination in all these `k` steps.
 They provide a better evaluation of the current state than the number of next legal moves.
 The difference between the number of possible destinations for each player is a better evaluation than the number of possible destinations of a single player.
 This may be because of the competitive nature of the isolation game.

-To achieve a higher probability of winning, I suggest using my `custom_score` function, with `k == 3`.
-For a better computer, we may choose a larger `k`.
+To achieve a higher probability of winning, I suggest using my `custom_score` function.
+There are several reasons for this recommendation:

+1. It is the best score.
+It is consistently better than the `AB_Improved`
+3. It is fast and easy to scale.
+The parameter `k` can be tuned according to the computer than runs the program.
+If the computer is super fast, when we can simply increase the number `k` and can get better valuation score.
+If the computer is slow, we can decrease `k`.
+We don't need to change other parts of the code, and this score is quite scalable.
+In contrast, other scores don't have the potential to provide a better evaluation of the current board state, even if the program is running on a fast computer.
+2. This is easy to implement.
+The main idea is similar to limited depth BFS, and it is a natural extension of the `AB_Improved` score